|Title:||Upward Bound Summer Instructors|

 • Possess excellent interpersonal, communication (oral and written) skills

-• Demonstrate the motivation to work with students from diverse backgrounds
+• Demonstrate the motivation to work with students from diverse and disadvantaged backgrounds

 • Demonstrate patience in working with teens, and have a genuine ability to connect with teens